 Finally, Fiona assists the editors of Stimulus, which is a New Zealand Journal of Christian Thought and Practice.

 Fiona completed a Certificate in Teaching People with Disabilities at AUT in 1995 before spending several years as a support worker for people with disabilities.
 She went on to complete a Bachelor of Ministries at Laidlaw College in 2007, a degree which combined her appreciation for theological study with her passion for youth work.
-Presently she is completing her MTh through Laidlaw and embarking on her thesis: "What does it mean for the church to be a place of belonging?
-A case study in disability."
+Fiona completed her MTh during the August 2020 lockdown by submitting her thesis entitled “The Church as True Communities of Belonging for People with Disabilities.”

-Fiona has been involved in her church, Forrest Hill Presbyterian for quite some time!
-She has served there as the Youth Pastor and elder.
-While she has "retired" from both of those roles, she still takes an interest in supporting the youth work when needed.
-Fiona holds an advisory role on the Disability Advisory group at the Australian College of Theology, using what she has learned from Laidlaw to help.
-She loves seeing her nephew and nieces who live in Australia when she can; family is an important part of Fiona's life.
-Fiona plays indoor netball every week, which is a great run around!
-She loves relaxing in the evenings with a good book, or what might be taking her "binge watching" interest on Netflix.
+Fiona has been involved with her church, Forrest Hill Presbyterian for quite some time.
+She has served there as the Youth Pastor and is presently serving as an Elder.
+Fiona holds an advisory role on the Disability Advisory Group at the Australian College of Theology, using what she has learned from Laidlaw to help.